replaysMike/Binner/README.md

 ## What if I want to use it but not bother to set it up myself?

-I will be launching a free online version at [Binner.io)](http://binner.io) which should be available around January 2020.
+I will be launching a free online version at [Binner.io)](http://binner.io) which should be available around October 2020.
 This will have both free (max 100 parts) or $20/year for unlimited.
 Compared to other options out there it's incredibly inexpensive for makers!

 ## Storage Provider